 Nikon is known for addressing the needs of all segments of photographers.
-D5100 targeted people who want to step up from beginners level cameras but still not ready for complicated or professional DSLR.
+D5100 targeted people who want to step up from beginners level cameras but are still not ready for complicated or professional DSLRs.

-Released in 2011, Nikon D5100 is still the best option available to its targeted segment.
+Released in 2011, Nikon D5100 is still the best option for its targeted segment.

 D5100 has very worthy upgrades compared to its predecessor D5000.
-It also has many features from much costly D7000, i.e., DX-CMOS sensor.
+It also has many features from the much more costly D7000, i.e., the DX-CMOS sensor.

 Physically, this camera is designed to fit well in the photographer’s hand to support long shootings.
 Other new and welcoming features are a tilting screen, multiple autofocus modes to enhance sharpness, extended ISO range, increased fps for video shooting, and HDR.

-Overall, performance and built both are durable.
+Overall, performance and build both are durable.
 Get it now <-Affiliate Link 🙂 if you are looking for an advanced entry-level DSLR with some modern features.
 Recommended!